Hard candy: Chemistry

 Chemically, sugar candies are broadly divided into two groups: crystalline candies and amorphous candies.
 Crystalline candies are not as hard as crystals of the mineral variety, but derive their name and their texture from their microscopically organized sugar structure, formed through a process of crystallization, which makes them easy to bite or cut into.
-Amorphous candies have a disorganized crystalline structure.
+Amorphous candies have a disorganized molecular structure and do not have a grainy (rough or gritty) texture, so they may also be called ungrained.
 Hard candies are non-crystalline, amorphous candies containing about 98% (or more) solid sugar.

 Medicinal use

 Kongen af Danmark ("King of Denmark") are Danish candies containing anise, sugar and beetroot juice.
 They were originally invented to persuade the king of Denmark to take the medicine he had been prescribed, as he did not like the anise's strong flavour.

 Hard candies are historically associated with cough drops.
 The extended flavor release of lozenge-type candy, which mirrors the properties of modern cough drops, had long been appreciated.
 Many apothecaries used sugar candy to make their prescriptions more palatable to their customers.

 They are also carried by people with hypoglycemia to quickly raise their low blood sugar level which, when untreated, can sometimes lead to fainting and other physical complications, and are used as part of diabetic management.
+In military emergency rations, they have occasionally been used due to their high caloric content relative to size.